gcallah/BookReviews/goodspeed.md

 In fact, since central banks are most likely to ease when growth is anemic, one might possibly find that the larger a sound economic expansion was, the less likely the central bank was to supply easy credit.
-And if that turned out to be the case, and we would get just the lack of correlation between the height of an expansion and the depth of a subsequent recession that G finds.
+And if that turned out to be the case, then we would get just the lack of correlation between the height of an expansion and the depth of a subsequent recession that G finds.
 (I am *not* asserting that that is the case: test that hypothesis would require detailed statistical analysis based on an actual understanding of the claims of ABC.)